Central Pennsylvania, USA

 Rush has long been recognized for its legions of devoted fans from all corners of the world.
 “I was floored to learn that people travel from all over the Mid-Atlantic region to attend our shows,” said Herb.
-“To me, that not only speaks volumes about the loyalty of Rush fans, but it’s also a testament to the quality of our band.”
+“To me, that not only speaks volumes about the loyalty of Rush fans, but it’s also a testament to the quality of our little band.”